clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

    .. code-block:: bash

-      sudo ./start_qemu.sh release.img
+      sudo ./start_qemu.sh kvm.img

 #.
 Log in as root and set a password.

 #.
+By default, the :command:`swupd` client is designed to communicate with an
+   HTTPS server.
+For development purposes, the swupd client can talk to an HTTP server if you add the flag ``allow-insecure-http``.

-To avoid adding a flag each time, enter:
+   To avoid adding a flag each time when invoking :command:`swupd`, enter:

    .. code-block:: bash